saxelab/saxesite/_people/stefanosaraomannelli.md

 Can prior knowledge help in learning?
 How?
 My research lies at the intersection between theoretical machine learning and neuroscience, and gravitates around these questions.
 In few words, I like to construct simple models that capture emerging phenomena in learning by identifying few key relevant parameters.
-Using methods from statistical physics, I analyze such models and obtain exact equations that lead to a quantitave insight on the underlying process.
+Using methods from statistical physics, I analyze such models and obtain exact equations that lead to a quantitative insight on the underlying process.